 Bear Lodge ~ King and twin cupboard bed

 The Bear Lodge has a king-size bed as well as built-in cupboard bed reminiscent of the nook Heidi slept in at Grandfather's.
 A bookshelf within the nook holds a myriad of treasures including a copy of the book "Heidi", a collection of children's classics, stuffed animals, a silly wooden green frog, a couple of sheep and an awesome dignified cow.
 This cottage has a 93" couch that just begs you to sink into it.
-There is also an antique desk with secret compartments, which most desks of that era had.

 WE DO NOT ALLOW PETS